 Contact them at 252-638-8558 in advance for a guided tour ($5 for members, $10 for non-members).
 You can also grab a brochure at the visitor’s center and take a self-guided tour of the site.

 New Bern is also the birthplace of Pepsi.
-There’s actually a store on Middle Street where you can have a fountain soda and imagine its medicinal power running through your body.
-It’s such a one-of-a-kind spot that we even included it in our collection of unique things to do in North Carolina.
+There’s actually a store on Middle Street where you can have a fountain soda and imagine this famous drink’s medicinal power running through your body.
+It’s such a one-of-a-kind spot that we even included it in our NC Bucket List!

 Eat Great Food